DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-28-changes-to-the-sign-in-flow-when-dfe-sign-in-is-unavailable.md

 ### Notification banner changes

-The notification banner was two-thirds in width.
+The notification banner had a width which was two-thirds of the page.
 We changed it to be full width as standard.

-The title was ‘Information’.
-We changed this to ‘Important’ as standard.
+The title was “Information”.
+We changed this to “Important” as standard.

-The content currently consists of:
+The content used to consist of:

-- a heading which says ‘Temporary login’
+- a heading which said “Temporary login”
-- body text which says ‘DfE Sign-in is experiencing problems.
-You need to sign in using your email address.’
+- text which said “DfE Sign-in is experiencing problems.
+You need to sign in using your email address.”

 We combined this into standard heading text which says “DfE Sign-in is currently unavailable.”